verekia/js-stack-from-scratch/tutorial/08-bootstrap-jss.md

 Third-party libraries provide very convenient React components that dramatically reduce the code bloat compared to the official HTML components, and integrate greatly with your React codebase.
 That being said, I must say that I am quite reluctant to use them, because they will always be *behind* the official releases (sometimes potentially far behind).
 They also won't work with Bootstrap themes that implement their own JS.
 That's a pretty tough drawback considering that one major strength of Bootstrap is its huge community of designers who make beautiful themes.

 For this reason, I'm going to make the tradeoff of integrating the official release, alongside with jQuery and Tether.
 One of the concerns of this approach is the file size of our bundle of course.
-For your information, the bundle weights about 200KB (Gzipped) with jQuery, Tether, and Bootstrap's JS included.
+For your information, the bundle weighs about 200KB (Gzipped) with jQuery, Tether, and Bootstrap's JS included.
 I think that's reasonable, but if that's too much for you, you should probably consider an other option for Bootstrap, or even not using Bootstrap at all.

 ### Bootstrap's CSS